 What’s the moral of the story?
 Due diligence is key.
 Sometimes going slow is a good thing.
 Understanding details is important, like how people get paid from selling you something.
 Just because they ask you about your goals, doesn't mean they have your best interests at heart.

 Discussing your situation with people who know what's going on in the industry, and only get paid by you, makes all of this easier.

-Want to know more about any of this?
+Want to know more?
 How this might impact your situation or friends or family?
-Click here to get in touch and I’d be happy to share with you how I understand the different financial strategies and providers work and how to avoid potential pitfalls for your situation.
+Click here to get in touch for a free phone call or coffee meeting.
+I’d be happy to share with you how I understand the different financial strategies and providers charge fees and how to avoid potential financial hazards.